maseology/sHydrology_analysis/md/about.md

 On the *Long-term trend analysis: monthly baseflow* window, computed baseflow is summarized on a monthly basis in the form of box-whisker plots.
 The distribution plotted here is built from the median monthly baseflow computed for every month of record using each of the 14 separation methods listed below.
 Where applicable, the baseflow values have bee normalized by the stream gauge's catchment area thereby providing the values in equivalent mm/month, which can be used as a first-approximation to basin-averaged groundwater recharge.

-### Hydrograph summary plots:
+## Hydrograph summary plots:
 #### Annual flow summary
 Provides the long-term (calendar-year) annual volumes and deviations of total flow and separated baseflow.

 #### Daily average hydrograph
-After applying a 5-day rolling average to the hydrograph, both total flow and baseflow are averaged on a daily basis, to illustrate the seasonality of the annual hydrograph *(depricated)*.
+After applying a 5-day rolling average to the hydrograph, both total flow and baseflow are averaged on a daily basis, to illustrate the seasonality of the annual hydrograph *(deprecated)*.

 #### Monthly baseflow
 Computed baseflow is summarized on a monthly basis in the form of box-whisker plots.
 The distribution plotted here is built from the median monthly baseflow computed for every month of record using each of the 14 separation methods listed above.